heytaes/heytaes.github.io/_includes/meetings-template.md

 ![cubberley-600.jpg](/meetings/cubberley-600.jpg)

 After the meeting, many members gather for beer, pizza, and eyeball QSO at **Mountain Mike's Pizza**, located at **3918 Middlefield Rd**, in Palo Alto.
-It's literally next door to Cubberly.
+It's literally next door to Cubberly, in the Charleston Shopping Center.

 ## Board Meetings